 The number of shares beneficially owned by each entity or individual is determined under the SEC rules, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any shares as to which the entity or individual has sole or shared voting or investment power and also any shares that the entity or individual has the right to acquire as of September 13, 2021 (60 days after July 15, 2021) through the exercise of any stock options, through the vesting/settlement of RSUs payable in shares, or upon the exercise of other rights.
-Beneficial ownership excludes options or other rights vesting after September 13, 2021 and any RSUs vesting/settling, as applicable, on or before September 13, 2021 that may be payable in cash or shares at StepStone's election.
+Under such rules, beneficial ownership includes any shares as to which the entity or individual has sole or shared voting or investment power and also any shares that the entity or individual has the right to acquire as of September 17, 2022 (60 days after July 19, 2022) through the exercise of any stock options, through the vesting/settlement of RSUs payable in shares, or upon the exercise of other rights.
+Beneficial ownership excludes options or other rights vesting after September 17, 2022 and any RSUs vesting/settling, as applicable, on or before September 17, 2022 that may be payable in cash or shares at StepStone's election.
 Unless otherwise indicated, each person has sole voting and investment power (or shares such power with his or her spouse, as applicable) with respect to the shares set forth in the following table.

-The number of shares of Class A common stock listed in the table below represents shares of Class A common stock directly owned, and assumes no exchange of Class B units for Class A common stock.
-As described in "-Related Person Transactions-Transactions in Connection with our Reorganization and Initial Public Offering-Exchange Agreement," each Class B stockholder is entitled to have its Class B units exchanged for Class A common stock on a one-for-one basis, or, at our option, for cash.
-As discussed in "-Related Person Transactions-Transactions in Connection with our Reorganization and Initial Public Offering-Stockholders Agreement," certain Class B stockholders who are employees and partners entered into a Stockholders Agreement pursuant to which they agreed to vote all their shares of voting stock, including Class A common stock and Class B common stock, together and in accordance with the instructions of the Class B Committee on any matter submitted to our common stockholders for a vote.
+The number of shares of Class A common stock listed in the table below represents shares of Class A common stock directly owned, and assumes no exchange of Class B or Class C units for Class A common stock.
+As described in "-Related Person Transactions-Transactions in Connection with our Reorganization and Initial Public Offering-Exchange Agreement," each Class B unitholder and Class C unitholder is entitled to have its Class B units or Class C units, as applicable, exchanged for Class A common stock on a one-for-one basis, or, at our option, for cash.
+The Class C units are exchangeable for shares of Class A common stock on a one-for-one basis or, at our option, for cash; however, pursuant to the Class C Exchange Agreement, the Class C units may not be exchanged prior to September 20, 2022, subject to certain exceptions.
+As discussed in "-Related Person Transactions-Transactions in Connection with our Reorganization and Initial Public Offering-Stockholders Agreement," certain Class A and Class B stockholders who are employees and partners entered into a Stockholders Agreement pursuant to which they agreed to vote all their shares of voting stock, including Class A common stock and Class B common stock, together and in accordance with the instructions of the Class B Committee on any matter submitted to our common stockholders for a vote.
 Because they are a "group" under applicable securities laws, certain parties to the Stockholders Agreement may be deemed to be a beneficial owner of all securities held by the parties to the Stockholders Agreement.

-The number of shares of Class A common stock and Class B common stock outstanding and percentage of beneficial ownership before this offering set forth below is computed on the basis of 40,335,938 shares of our Class A common stock and 54,480,393 shares of our Class B common stock issued and outstanding as of July 15, 2021.
+The number of shares of Class A common stock and Class B common stock outstanding and percentage of beneficial ownership before this offering set forth below is computed on the basis of 61,399,082 shares of our Class A common stock and 46,891,897 shares of our Class B common stock issued and outstanding as of July 19, 2022.
+The number of shares of Class A common stock outstanding does not include 2,928,824 shares of Class A common stock issuable upon exchange of an equal number of Class C units because such Class C units are not exchangeable as of September 17, 2022.